 - Adding a new custom field by clicking 'Add new field'. the custom fields thus, you should match the columns in your Xls file, i.e. categories of data to be imported in Rule.

 - A custom field directly likethed to the contents of a column in Excel.
 For example, take the City member field: this field can then be used to create filters and filter out all members who live in City = Gothenburg.
 It can also be seen that a ' custom field ' is a field in Rule that categorizes the customer data.
 Additional examples of custom field are First Name, Zip Code, and Gender.
 See picture below.
-Note that custom field for email and mobile numbers do not need to be created, these fields automatically read Rule.
+Note that custom field for e-mail, mobile numbers and languages do not need to be created, these fields automatically read Rule.